Myo-Inositol vs D-Chiro: Which Ratio Do You Need?

 - Can too much DCI be harmful?

-- Research suggests that very high DCI doses without adequate myo-inositol may impair follicular function in some contexts.
-This is why standalone high-dose DCI is not supported for hormonal balance goals — the 40:1 combined approach is research-preferred.
+- Supplementation protocols using DCI alone at high doses — without myo-inositol co-administration — have raised concerns in the inositol literature about follicular function.
+This is why standalone high-dose DCI is not supported for hormonal balance goals — the 40:1 combined approach is the evidence-supported method.

 Ready to formulate with Myo-Inositol (in 40:1 ratio with DCI)?